NguyenHoangTrieu/Dual-ESP32-Telemetry/README.md

 │   │   │   ├── lib.rs
 │   │   │   ├── mpu.rs
 │   │   │   ├── bits.rs
+│   ├── Cargo.toml
 ├── gateway-node/
 │   ├── src/
 │   │   ├── main.rs
+│   │   ├── can/
-│   │   ├── receive.rs
+│   │   │   ├── receive.rs
-│   │   ├── bmp180_async.rs
+│   ├── Cargo.toml
 ├── common-protocol/
 │   ├── (shared CAN packet definitions, if any)
 ├── README.md
 ├── Cargo.toml
 ```

-## Deliverables

-1. **Source Repository**: Organized as above with CI (cargo check, clippy, rustfmt).
-2. **Binaries**: Release binaries and map size reports for both nodes.
-3. **Documentation**:
-   - This README.md
-   - Design docs with state machines, memory map, and ISR list (TBD).
-4. **Demo Video**: <10-minute video showcasing motion data to MQTT and sleep cycles.

 ## Notes

 - The project uses `esp_alloc` for heap allocation on the Gateway Node and no heap on the Sensor Node.
 - Logging is implemented via `defmt` for the Sensor Node and `log` for the Gateway Node.
 - The Sensor Node uses a fixed 10 ms read interval, adjustable to 1000 ms during CAN bus-off.
-- The Gateway Node implements a 7-second inactivity timer for light-sleep, with a 25-second MQTT reconnection cycle.
+- The Gateway Node enters light-sleep when no CAN traffic is detected and wakes every 25 seconds if no traffic is present, with a 25-second MQTT reconnection cycle.
+- Ensure `Cargo.toml` for each node includes dependencies like `esp-hal`, `embassy-executor`, and `defmt` (Sensor Node) or `log` (Gateway Node), and configures `espflash` for `cargo run`.

 For additional setup help or linker scripts, contact the project mentor.